What is video marketing?

 Most millennials and Gen Z’ers use mobile to watch video, have you video compatible for mobile, tablet and desktop to cover all bases.

 Social media may not be the main area to showcase the video when trying to target the 65+ age group.
-When trying to reach out to this age group could be done through TV advertisement and on websites for seniors.
+When trying to reach out to this age group could be done through advertising on YouTube and on websites for seniors.

 Facebook is also popular with this age group with 37% of people aged 65 and over in the US using this social media platform.